Aliases for PLD1 Gene

 This gene encodes a phosphatidylcholine-specific phospholipase which catalyzes the hydrolysis of phosphatidylcholine in order to yield phosphatidic acid and choline.
 The enzyme may play a role in signal transduction and subcellular trafficking.
 Alternative splicing results in multiple transcript variants with both catalytic and regulatory properties. [provided by RefSeq, Sep 2011]

 GeneCards Summary for PLD1 Gene

-PLD1 (Phospholipase D1, Phosphatidylcholine-Specific) is a Protein Coding gene.
-Among its related pathways are Immune System and Ras signaling pathway.
-GO annotations related to this gene include phosphatidylinositol binding and N-acylphosphatidylethanolamine-specific phospholipase D activity.
+PLD1 (Phospholipase D1) is a Protein Coding gene.
+Diseases associated with PLD1 include Cardiac Valvular Defect, Developmental and Coffin-Lowry Syndrome.
+Among its related pathways are Alpha-synuclein signaling and G-AlphaQ Signaling.
+Gene Ontology (GO) annotations related to this gene include phosphatidylinositol binding and N-acylphosphatidylethanolamine-specific phospholipase D activity.
 An important paralog of this gene is PLD2.

 Phospholipases are a group of enzymes that hydrolyze phospholipids into fatty acids and other lipophilic molecules.
 There are four major classes; phospholipase A, phospholipase B, phosphoinositide-specific phospholipase C and phospholipase D.